GridTools/gt4py/docs/functional/QuickstartGuide.md

 #### Composing field operators and programs

-When writing a complex application, you have to decompose it into *field operators*, *programs*, and Python (or other) code that glues it all together.
+When writing complex applications, you have to decompose it into *field operators*, *programs*, and Python (or other) code that glues it all together.
 The general advice is to follow best practices and write short and concise field operators that serve a single purpose.
-To maximise automatic optimization, use glue code sparingly and group your field operators inside *programs* as much as you can.
-As such, directly calling field operators is primarily used for debugging purposes.
+To maximise automatic optimization, use external glue code sparingly and group your field operators inside *programs* as much as you can.
+Consequently, directly calling field operators is primarily used for debugging purposes.

 +++